jaimingulale-07/PROJECTS/README.md

 - **What It’s About**: Evaluating the performance and accuracy of shift operations (left shift, right shift, arithmetic and logical shifts) in hardware design and simulation.
 - **Tech Stack**: Verilog, MATLAB, Simulation Tools
 - **Status**: [![Status](https://img.shields.io/badge/status-Completed-blue)]()
-*Explore the report for test cases, results, and observations.*

 ---